-Phase 3 "Progressively Loosen" Update - Sep 14, 2020
+Phase 3 "Progressively Loosen" Update - Nov 4, 2020

-- On Aug 24, viaSport BC added "Phase 3 Progressively Loosen" to its Return to Sport Guidelines (see pgs.
-21-27).
-"In this phase there can be a careful increase to the number of contacts and contact intensity in sport."
-Cross Country BC has thus updated its Return to Sport plan (this document). - Phase 3 includes (for the entire sport sector): contact activities (either physical contact or within 2m), sport cohorts, competition, high performance camps and training environments, and travel. - Although close physical proximity should still be minimized as much as possible, to put Phase 3 into perspective, it allows a basketball league of 50 players (a "cohort") to resume regular full-contact play. - For cross country skiing, Phase 3 means: - o Close physical proximity should still be minimized as much as possible. - Groups can form a cohort if it's difficult to maintain 2m during sport-specific activities (e.g., a Jackrabbit group, a club team that is regularly training together, a multi-day camp, etc).
-When outside the field of play, 2m should be maintained between all participants, and if physical distancing cannot be maintained (e.g., shuttle vehicle, team van), masks should be worn.
-See Appendix B for more info on cohorts. - o Although cohorts can be up to 100 people for our sport, the max group size remains at 50, so there needs to be adequate space between groups (e.g., in different areas of stadium). - o Travel for provincial camps and competition is allowed (in addition to regional travel). - o Competition details are currently being worked out with viaSport.
+- Cross Country BC has updated its Return to Sport plan (this document) based on viaSport BC's updated Phase 3 Return to Sport Guidelines (specifically pgs.
+22-28) and the Oct 30 PHO Order on 'Gatherings and Events'.
+Further updates will continue as new guidance is received. - Phase 3 includes (for the entire sport sector) contact activities, sport cohorts, competition, high performance camps and training environments, and travel.
+The new PHO Order excludes the following from the max 50 "patrons" at an event: volunteers, staff, athletes, coaches, officials, etc. - Although close physical proximity should still be minimized as much as possible, to put Phase 3 into perspective, it allows a basketball league (a "cohort") to resume regular full-contact play. - For cross country skiing, Phase 3 means: - o Close physical proximity should still be minimized as much as possible. - Groups can form a cohort if it's difficult to maintain 2m during sport-specific activities (e.g., a Jackrabbit group, a club team that is regularly training together, a multi-day camp, etc).
+When outside the field of play, 2m should be maintained between all participants, and if physical distancing cannot be maintained (e.g., vehicles), masks should be worn.
+See Appendix B for more info on cohorts. - Although cohorts can be up to 100 people for our sport, realistically group sizes will be much smaller (e.g. a Jackrabbit group, a women's group).
+Keep groups separate, e.g., in different areas of the stadium. - Travel for provincial camps and competition is allowed (in addition to regional travel).